-The MiG-3 was the first MiG to fit into the Romanian Air Force.
-Although at that time no one knew, it would be the first MiG of a long line of aircraft produced by the Mikoian-Gurevici office that would fly under Romanian colors in the years to come.
+The MiG-3 was the first MiG to enter the service of the Romanian Air Force.
+Although at that time no one knew it, it would be the first in a long line of aircrafts produced by the Mikoian-Gurevici offices that will fly under the colors of the Romanian Air Force.
 It was 1942, the end of the war was far and the defeat of the Axis forces even further.
-Nobody was thinking about MiG aircrafts at the time.
+Nobody was thinking about MiGs …

-No one seems to know very clearly what happened with the plane.
-There could be two variants: it was destroyed during the USAF bombing of the Brasov plane factory or it was recovered by the Russians at the end of the WWII.
-It was well known that the Russians, when they won a war, they would take back the "borrowed" technique by those who were in conflict with, in this case Romania.

-The only ones who escaped this treatment were the Finns, but this is another story.
+No one seems to know very clearly what happened to the plane.
+There would be two variants: either it was destroyed during the USAF bombing of the Brasov plane factory, or it was recovered by the Russians at the end of the war.
+Because the Russians, when they won a war, they would take back the technique “borrowed” indefinitely by those who were in conflict, in this case Romania.
+The only ones who escaped this treatment were the Finns, but this is a story for another time.

 The aircraft model is produced by Trumpeter.
-It's in 1:48 scale and it has a reasonable number of parts so it would not turn into a nightmare for the modeler.
-Parts fit well enough, but the model all in all requires a little patience.
+It is in the scale 1:48, it has a reasonable number of parts, so it does not turn into a nightmare for modelers.
+The parts fit together well enough, but the work itself requires a little patience.

-A few problems arise when joining the wings with the fuselage where some putty is needed.
-Otherwise, nothing serious.
-It is a well detailed with nice engraved panel lines.
+There are some problems with joining the wings with the fuselage where puttying is needed.
+Otherwise, nothing serious and also it’s a well detailed plane model.

-For painting I used Revell enamel colors applied by airbrush.
-They are not necessarily the best colors on the market, but they are the ones that are the easiest to find on the Romanian market.
+For painting I used Revell enamel colors applied with the airbrush.
+They are not necessarily the best paints available on the market, but they are definitely the easiest to find in Romania.

-The decals used are those produced by Avalon, 1:48 scale, for the Romanian MiG 3.
-The decals are very thin and stick very well on the model .
+The decals I used are those produced by Avalon for the Romanian MiG 3, 1:48 scale, which are qualitative and fit well on the model.